grosser/kucodiff/Readme.md

 Projects that deploy very similar components like a worker and server, often should only have a very small diff, Kucodiff ensures that no accidental diff is introduced.

+It will compare the first object per kubernetes config, so move the Job/Deployment/Daemonset to the top.

 Install
 =======